top of page

 Aside from the usual items (clothes, toiletries), you may want to bring:

-• bathers for the swimming pool (indoor and outdoor)
+• bathers for the swimming pool (outdoor)

 • workout clothes for the gym